HaiTengZheng/collective_NOTE/rust/asynchronous/Futures.md

 # future
-A future is a representation of some operation that will be completed in the future
+A `Future` is a representation of some operation that will be completed in the future.
+A `Future` is an asynchronous computation can produce a value (the value can be empty, `()`)

 # Async in Rust uses a poll-based approach
 three phases
 1. the poll phase
 - often refer to the part of the runtime that polls a future as an `executor`
 2. the wait phase
-- an event source, most often refferred to as a reactor
+- an event source, most often referred to as a `reactor`
 3. the wake phase

 # leaf futures